How to use competitive market research within a business plan

 A business plan is a map.

 Whatever the purpose of a business plan, it should be viewed as a future-facing map.
 Use it to know the direction you want to go and visualise the challenges you will face.
 Intelligence within a business plan consists of:

 - Research your competitors.
 Or competitor analysis as it is called.

-Market analysis and competitor analysis plays a central role in creating your strategy.
-Your business plan could be for a funding round, a startup or expansion into new markets.
+Market analysis and competitor analysis play a central role in creating your strategy.
+Your business plan could be for a funding round, a startup, or an expansion into new markets.
 A business plan is useless without competitor analysis and market analysis.

 These tools and processes allow you to see:

 - Where you are